Rothfive/Tortoise_cloud/Training.md

 ### Suggested Settings

-If you're looking to quickly get something trained in under 100 epochs, these settings work decent enough.
-I've had three models quickly trained with these settings with astounding success, but one with moderate success.
-* dataset size of <= 200:
+The following settings are robust enough that I can suggest them, for small or large datasets.
-	- Epochs: `100` (50 is usually "enough")
+* Epochs: `100` (50 is usually "enough", large datasets can get 20)
-	- Learning Rate: `0.0001`
+* Learning Rate: `0.0001`
-	- Learning Rate Scheme: `MultiStepLR`
+* Learning Rate Scheme: `MultiStepLR`
+* Learning Rate Schedule:
-	- Learning Rate Schedule: `[9, 18, 25, 33, 50, 59]` (or `[4, 9, 18, 25, 33, 50, 59]`, if you run into NaN issues)
+	- small datasets: `[9, 18, 25, 33, 50, 59]`
+	- large datasets: `[2, 4, 9, 18, 25, 33, 50, 59]`

 However, if you want accuracy, I suggest an LR of 1e-5 (0.00001), as longer training at low LRs definitely make the best models.